A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: On the conjecture (OVF) in the case H1

 We perform the following linear change of variables

 We deduce that \eqref{eq:critH1-1} reduces to

 As such, we get that there is no constraint on the variations $a_1,a_2,b_2, c_2$ and we obtain that the above equation define a linear subspace in $\mathcal{X}$ of dimension $d(r)$ as defined in \eqref{eq:dimTI}.
-Since this dimension is independent of $\bar \Xi$ (and also of $l$), one deduces that $I_l^r$ is an immersed submanifold of $\mathcal{X}$ of dimension $d(r)$.
-Moreover, the corresponding inclusion map is obviously closed.
-Hence $ I_l^r$ is an embedded submanifold of $\mathcal{X}$, which is also a closed subset of $\mathcal{X}$.
+Since this dimension is independent of $\bar W$ (and also of $l$), one deduces that $I_l^r$ is an immersed submanifold of $\mathcal{X}$ of dimension $d(r)$.
+Moreover, it is easy to get that any small enough neighborhood of $\bar W$ in $I_l^r\subset \mathcal{X}$ (up to a change of variables only depending on $\bar W$) is the image of a neighborhood of the origin in $\mathbb{R}^{d(r)}$ by the mapping